Rapid evaluation of Newtonian potentials on planar domains: Numerical algorithm

 \section{Numerical algorithm}

-In this section, we introduce an algorithm for computing the Newtonian potential (\ref{for:newpot}) when $\Omega$ is a (possibly curved) triangle.
-Then, we describe how to apply the algorithm to compute the Newtonian potential over a general integration domain.
-Firstly, we give an overview of the method.
+In this section, we first present an algorithm for computing the Newtonian potential when the domain $\Omega$ is a (possibly curved) triangle.
+Then, we describe how to apply this algorithm to compute the Newtonian potential over a general domain.
+In the end, we show that our algorithm has linear time complexity.

-Given a density function $f$ over a (possibly curved) triangle, we first compute its anti-Laplacian.
-Then, by Green's third identity, we reduce the evaluation of the Newtonian potential with density $f$ to the evaluation of 1-D layer potentials over the edges of the triangle, with density functions given by the traces of the anti-Laplacian of $f$, and its normal derivatives.
-Then, we evaluate the 1-D layer potentials using the Helsing-Ojala method \cite{helsing}.
-We note that the precomputation required by the algorithm is fast, and, as a result, the near field and self-interactions generated over a triangle can be evaluated almost instantaneously.

-Given an arbitrary 2-D domain, one can discretize it into triangles and curved triangles, and compute the Newtonian potential generated over that domain efficiently and accurately by combining the fast multipole method \cite{fmm} with the algorithm presented in this Section (see \cite{volint,anderson} for examples of volume potential evaluation frameworks).

-In the rest of the section, we assume that $\bDelta$ is a triangle whose bounding circle is the unit circle centered at the origin of $\R^2$.